Mel Lopez Boulevard: History

 The boulevard's section, particularly north of the Pasig River, was built on reclaimed land called Tondo Foreshoreland, reclaimed in the 1950s as part of a government plan to expand and improve port facilities in Manila.
 It soon became the resettlement site of thousands of urban poor families, which turned the area into what was once Southeast Asia's largest squatter colony.
 The road itself was also named Dewey Boulevard Extension in the planning stage and was conceived as part of the planned route from Manila to Bataan under the Manila Bay Coastal Road project initiated during the administration of President Ferdinand Marcos.
-It was later constructed between 1976 and 1979 as part of the Manila Urban Development Project.
-It occupied the old Vives Street (Spanish: Calle de Vives) in San Nicolas.
-It was initially named Marcos Road after the president.
+It was later constructed between 1976 and 1979 as part of the Manila Urban Development Project; meanwhile, the Roxas Bridge (also known as Del Pan Bridge and currently the Mel Lopez Bridge), which connects the new road to Bonifacio Drive south of the Pasig River, and a flyover crossing Recto Avenue were built in 1975.
+The new road occupied the old Vives Street (Spanish: Calle de Vives) in San Nicolas.
+It was initially named Marcos Road after the sitting president during that time.

+Mel Lopez Boulevard street sign near Anda Circle.
+The section north of the circle was integrated into the boulevard from Bonifacio Drive in 2019.

 In January 2017, a bill was filed by Buhay Party-List Representative and former Manila Mayor Lito Atienza in the Philippine House of Representatives changing the name of this portion of Radial Road 10 to Mayor Gemiliano Lopez Boulevard in honor of the late Manila Mayor Mel Lopez.
 In April 2019, President Rodrigo Duterte signed Republic Act No. 11280, officially renaming the highway to Mel Lopez Boulevard.
-With the renaming, the segment of Bonifacio Drive from Roxas Bridge to Anda Circle became part of Mel Lopez Boulevard.
+With the renaming, the segment of Bonifacio Drive, which is in place since the Spanish colonial era, from Roxas Bridge to Anda Circle became part of Mel Lopez Boulevard.